dryack/apiKeyServer/README.md

 * Leveled key usage: all else being equal, the key with the highest number of uses remaining will be returned to the client first.
 * Because the server's minute may not really be synced to Torn's minute, sometimes the client will receive a Too Many Requests error code from the API.
-In this case the client Clients may tell the server to kill a key for the current minute.
+In this case the client may tell the server to kill a key for the current minute.
 * For a wide number of reasons, a key may become invalid (user has gone inactive or changed their key).
 If the client receives an error code from the API that signals this, it may issue the server a command to permanently kill the key,